ryanw2021/FELP/README.md

-# Felp Web Application
+# Felp Web Application (Winner of Best Overall Hack)

-Felp is a Web App to connect resturants and nonprofit organizations to customers in order to raise more moeny for fundraising efforts
+Felp is a Web App that serves as a platform to connect local businesses(currently restaurants) and nonprofit organizations with users in order to help reach fundraising goals for noble causes.

 Built on 8-8-19 at Capital One Software Engineering Summit Hackathon

-Update: Application no longer works due to termination of database instance on AWS

-## Installation
-Felp is currently not deployed so needs to be run locally

 ## Usage
-export FLASK_APP=app.py
+Update: Application no longer works due to termination of database instance on AWS ~~ export FLASK_APP=app.py ~~
-flask run
+~~ flask run ~~

-start localhost:5000
+~~ start localhost:5000 ~~

 ## Contributors
-Ryan Cohen
-Madeline Kawil
-Iyayi Aiyevbomwan
-Connor Calderon
+- Connor Calderon
-Denmar Feliciano
+- Denmar Feliciano
+- Iyayi Aiyevbomwan
+- Madeline Kawil
+- Ryan Cohen

-## Stack
+## Built With:
-Python
+- Python
--Flask
--SQLalchemy
--Jinja2
--postgresql

-JavaScript
+- JavaScript
--HTML
--CSS
+- HTML
+- CSS

+## Technologies/Services/Platforms Used:
-Amazon Web Services
+- Amazon Web Services - For Hosting Relational Database Flask - Python Web Framework
--Relational Database

-Google Maps API
+- Google Maps API